-As a District Administrator, should you want students at particular grade levels to take a specific test on a specific date, you can create customized tests for them or use one of ours.
+As a District Administrator, should you want students at particular grade level(s) to take a specific test on a specific date, you can create customized tests for them or use one of ours.
 This feature is called Scheduled Testing.
 (Note: These tests are given during school hours only so check and adjust your Time Settings in your School Management area, should you want students to do these tests as homework.)

-To issue a Scheduled Test, select School Management from your district dashboard.
+To schedule and administer a Grade Level Scheduled Test, select School Management from your district dashboard.

 Now, select the Grade Level Scheduled Tests tab.